geoglows/training.geoglows.org/docs/retrospective.md

 The dataset is deterministic, which means that there is no ensemble, but rather just one best guess of the average flows over the time period.
 The start of the time period is given in UTC time.
 The value given represents the average flow starting at that time until the next timestep.
 All flow values are in cubic meters per second.

-The inputs to the hydrology model lag from real time by 5 days.
+The inputs to RFS lag from real time by 5 days.
 Once a week, on Sunday at midnight UTC, the dataset is updated.
-On that Sunday, GEOGLOWS data will cover up until 5 days ago.
+On that Sunday, RFS will cover up until 5 days ago.
 On Saturday night, the lag will have accumulated to 12 days.

 The retrospective data is available in several different time increments.
 The data was calculated at an hourly temporal resolution.
 Then the hourly timesteps were averaged to provide a daily average, monthly average, and yearly average time series.